betsygreenberg/sta371g/review.md

 -	Confidence Intervals (especially of means)
 -	Significance Tests (hypothesis testing – especially about means)

 Below are three sources of review material; all of them cover the topics and are free to use.
-It is a matter of person preference as to which one you prefer.
+It is a matter of personal preference as to which one you prefer.

 Please do a few practice problems from the source that you choose though.
 It is very easy to convince yourself that you understand something well because you watched a video or read a chapter, but this is not a good test of understanding.
 Being able to do relevant problems is a much better test.